DHANYA-P-31/python_lectures/README.md

 Formal parameters get bound to the value of input parameters .
 Scope is a mapping of name to object, defines context in which the value is evaluated.
-Expressions in body of of function evaluated with respect to this new scope
+Expressions in body of function evaluated with respect to this new scope

 ### Functions as Objects